-I no longer look at the # symbol and think “that’s the pound sign.”
+I no longer look at the # symbol and say, “that’s the pound sign.”
 I suppose the repetitiveness of social media has beaten that response out of me.
 It did take several months to make that mental shift, though.
 I remember a few years back when I didn’t understand what a hashtag was or why a company would need to use one.
 Times have certainly changed for business owners.

 It’s not enough to start and maintain accounts on Pinterest, LinkedIn, Facebook, and the rest.
 Your complete understanding of each platform is vital to your success.
 You probably already know that users of Twitter and Instagram often include hashtags in their posts to gain more exposure for their products and services.
 Some businesses are better at this tactic than others.
 But, how do the successful people do it?
 They know how to use Hashtracking and other hashtag lookup tools to boost their social media traffic.